iai-group/arxivdigest-recommenders/README.md

 ## Requirements

 * Python 3.6+
-* MongoDB &mdash; Used to cache responses from the Semantic Scholar API
+* MongoDB or Redis &mdash; Used to cache responses from the Semantic Scholar API (can be disabled)
 * Elasticsearch &mdash; Used by the Hybrid recommender for topic search

 ## Setup